GistApps/AnalyticsJs/README.md

 # Gist Analytics

-This library is based off of js-seed - thank you! https://github.com/muicss/js-seed Connect with Gist Analytics to write analytics data.
+Connect with Gist Analytics to write analytics data.
 This package can not be used to read data from the Gist Analytics API.

+Sign up for Gist Analytics at https://analytics.gist-apps.com/register

+Register your application, and make note of the Access token generated.
+This token will only be displayed once, so make sure to save the record of it.

+This library is based off of js-seed - thank you! https://github.com/muicss/js-seed

 ## Installation